A Level Psychology

 Exam Board: AQA

-Entry Requirements: Eight or more GCSEs at grades 9-4 including a minimum grade 6 in English Language and Biology, and a grade 6 in Mathematics.
+Entry Requirements: Eight or more GCSEs at grades 9-4 including a minimum Grade 6 in English Language, Maths and Science (preferably biology).

 - Critical thinking skills – the ability to look at the same stimulus/human behaviour from varying perspectives and approaches.